minhdang26403/minimal-mistakes/_posts/2021-12-6-binary-search-tree.md

 # Conclusion

 In this post, we defined the runway reservation problem and showed how arrays, linked lists, and hash tables cannot support insertion and deletion in $O(\lg n)$ time.
 Then, we defined the binary-search-tree property and illustrated basic operations on a binary search tree.
 The running time of these operations depends on the height of the binary search tree, which is not always $O(\lg n)$.
+Therefore, we have not solved the problem yet.
 In the next post, we will see how to keep a binary search tree balanced after inserting or deleting a node of it.
 A balanced tree shall give us the answer to the scheduling problem.

 References
 ---